 This type of CSAT survey is a major problem for customer service and CX leaders in particular.
 If you want to pinpoint development areas for your customer service team or feedback to pass on to the wider business, this type of survey isn’t going to cut it on it’s own.
 Your customers will get bored and either quit, half read questions or most worryingly of all, just fill in randomly to end their death by survey a little quicker.

 In short, you’re not getting the proper insight you need and at worst, getting actively misleading data.
 The fact that 96% of customers say that customer service is important in their choice of loyalty to a brand, indicates the severity of this insight gap.

 That’s just one example, but I’m sure as you’re reading it you can think of a few other survey tropes that make them a real slog for customers.
 The great irony of all this is that the tool (feedback survey) designed to measure the quality of customer experience, often constitutes a pretty shoddy customer experience.

-Now we move onto the second stage of the journey for our customer feedback survey: analysing the results.
+Now we move onto the second stage of the journey for our customer feedback survey: running a feedback analysis.

 Even if your customer has battled through the mountain of 1-10 scale questions for the right to toss their hat in the ring for a £50 amazon voucher, that doesn’t mean they have provided you with absolute clarity on your customer’s experience and sentiment.